Andrei Eșanu: Biography

 In 1994, the scientist became blind.
-Since 1996, almost all the scientific papers edited by Andrei Esanu have been worked out in collaboration with his wife Valentina Eşanu.
+Since 1996, almost all the scientific papers edited by Andrei Eșanu have been worked out in collaboration with his wife Valentina Eșanu.
 The academician presented reports and communications to more than 100 international and national scientific forums in Moldova and abroad.
 He is actively involved in scientific and cultural life, being the president of the theoretical seminar at the Institute of History, State and Law (since 2003), member of the Expert Commission responsible for granting scientific and teaching degrees at the Higher Attestation Commission of the Republic of Moldova.
 He launched the research directions of medieval culture, the history of science and technology at the Institute of History of the ASM (Academy of Science of Moldova) the research laboratory of the history of culture at the State University of Moldova.
 He is a member of the redaction colleges of the magazine "Destin Românesc" (Bucharest-Chişinău), "The History of Moldova" (Chişinău), "Codrul Cosminului" (Suceava), "Limba Română" (Chişinău) and " Historical "(Bucharest).
 He was elected associate member of the Institute of Genealogy and Heraldry (Romanian Academy, Iasi, 2000).

-Andrei Eşanu teaches basic courses at the Faculty of History of the State Pedagogical University "Ion Creangă" in Chisinau, at the Chisinau Teacher Training Institute, in front of the teachers from the republic.
+Andrei Eșanu teaches basic courses at the Faculty of History of the State Pedagogical University "Ion Creangă" in Chisinau, at the Chisinau Teacher Training Institute, in front of the teachers from the republic.
 He contributed to the reactivation of theological education in the Republic of Moldova, had lectures at the Chiţcani Theological Seminary, at the Faculty of Theology of the State University of Moldova of Chisinau (until 1993) and at the Theological Academy in Chisinau (1993–1994).

-In 2010, Andrei Eşanu was included in the commission for the study and assessment of the totalitarian communist regime in the Republic of Moldova, following a decree of the President Mihai Ghimpu.
+In 2010, Andrei Eșanu was included in the commission for the study and assessment of the totalitarian communist regime in the Republic of Moldova, following a decree of the President Mihai Ghimpu.

 Family

-He is married with Valentina Eșanu and has three children: Ștefan, Mircea and Ionuț. Ștefan has graduated from the Academy of Music, Theater and Fine Arts, Faculty of Fine Arts and he is the professor at the academy. Ștefan participated in the painting of the Nativity Cathedral, Chișinău.
+He is married to Valentina Eșanu and has three children: Ștefan, Mircea and Ionuț. Ștefan has graduated from the Academy of Music, Theater and Fine Arts, Faculty of Fine Arts and is professor at the academy.
+He participated in the painting of the Nativity Cathedral, Chișinău.